Valley Metro Bus: Route types and naming conventions

-The community circulator routes are mostly a free service, the exceptions being the Avondale Zoom routes with a 50 cent fare each; formerly the Glendale Urban Shuttle (GUS) routes had a 25 cent fare each to ride; this fare was eliminated on October 23, 2017.
+The community circulator routes are free of charge except for the Avondale Zoom routes, each with a 50 cent fare; formerly the Glendale Urban Shuttle (GUS) routes had a 25 cent fare to ride, but this was dropped on October 23, 2017.
 They supplement the standard grid service with routes that connect neighborhoods to nearby business districts.
-Circulator vehicles are typically minibusses, with the Avondale Zoom routes, Scottsdale Trolley routes, and select Tempe Orbit routes using mid-size buses and the DASH circulator serving Downtown Phoenix using 40-foot buses.
 The naming convention varies by the communities they serve, such as the Scottsdale Neighborhood Trolley, Tempe Orbit Jupiter, and Phoenix SMART.

 The LINK routes were limited-stop, streamlined bus connections to transit centers served by Valley Metro Rail.
-These routes used upgraded bus shelters that have LED "Next Bus" signs and bus rapid transit-styled vehicles with traffic signal priority.
+These routes used upgraded bus shelters with illuminated "Next Bus" boards, and bus rapid transit-styled vehicles with traffic signal priority.
 They were named after the street they travel on.
 The two routes were the Main Street LINK and the Arizona Avenue LINK.
 LINK service was discontinued on October 24, 2016, and was replaced by enhanced local service on Routes 40 and 112.

 The six RAPID routes are limited-stop commuter routes in the city of Phoenix that travel from Park and Ride lots in outlying neighborhoods near major freeways to RAPID stops in the downtown business core (including the Arizona State Capitol complex).
 These routes are mostly named for the freeway on which they travel, such as RAPID I-10 East and South Mountain RAPID routes (two routes connect newly developed neighborhoods along Baseline Road with downtown via 19th Avenue or 24th Street).
 They are unidirectional, traveling toward downtown in the morning and out of downtown in the afternoons.
-These routes use NABI 45C-LFW suburban buses with a special paint scheme.

-The express routes are also limited-stop commuter routes.
-They operate similarly to the RAPID routes, from outlying Park and Ride lots and pick-up points in suburban areas outside the city of Phoenix, with higher fares than standard routes, but the same as RAPID routes.
+The express routes are also limited-stop commuter routes with higher fares than standard routes, but the same routes and similar operation to RAPID, operating from outlying Park and Ride lots and pickup points in suburban areas outside the city of Phoenix.
 They are numbered in the 500s, with the second digit indicating the area they serve, using the following scheme: